mishoo/UglifyJS/README.md

 - `join_vars` (default: `true`) -- join consecutive `var` statements

-- `keep_fargs` (default: `strict`) -- Discard unused function arguments.
-Code which relies on `Function.length` will break if this is done indiscriminately, i.e. when passing `true`.
-Pass `false` to always retain function arguments.
+- `keep_fargs` (default: `false`) -- discard unused function arguments except when unsafe to do so, e.g. code which relies on `Function.prototype.length`.
+  Pass `true` to always retain function arguments.

 - `keep_fnames` (default: `false`) -- Pass `true` to prevent the compressor from discarding function names.
 Useful for code relying on